JadedHearth/horizontal-quarry/README.md

 * Returns to the chest when inventory is full

 ## Todo:
-* Central terminal to control multiple turtles
+* Central terminal to control multiple turtles (rednet)
+* Automatically place torches to light up the hole (check if there is water)
+* Have them use the entirety of the loading area of ChickenChunks